Mephisto (novel): Adaptations

-French playwright Ariane Mnouchkine adapted the story for the stage and was performed by the Royal Shakespeare Company at the Barbican Theatre from 1985-1986.
+French playwright Ariane Mnouchkine adapted the story for the stage and was performed by the Royal Shakespeare Company at the Barbican Theatre from 1985 to 1986.
+It was published in the 1994 anthology, Plays by Mediterranean Women.
 In an early leading role, Alan Rickman played Hendrik Höfgen.

 In 2013, Helen Edmundson wrote a stage adaptation of Mephisto, which was produced at the Altonaer Theater in Hamburg.